 For more information about the show visit https://www.wdka.nl/ex/

 For my master's thesis in Media Design at Piet Zwart Institute, I explored documentation of ephemeral arts, focusing on social dancing.
 The intangibility of social dances creates a disruptive beauty of pure fulfilment in the moment, a true sense of flow, as well as a yearning for the fleeting memory that may be lost forever.
 How can we record and archive it to pass down not only the steps but also the culture?

 This research is a synthesis of examples and experiments to approach the question: to what extent can we archive social dance?
 A series of experiments supported by psychological theory, personal graphical approaches and interviews with dancers create a collected view on the matter of documenting social dance and the means in which we could do it.

 The publication is divided into three segments.
 Part one looks at preserved social dances, analyses previous graphical notation systems and suggests how these could be developed.
 Part two investigates how the brain processes dance with regards to time perception, memory and flow, and how that shapes perception.
 Finally, part three compares dance to language and discusses what non-verbal communication among social dancers is, and how a difference in perception could harm the process of passing down dance person-to-person.

 Despite the limitations of the printing process given by the Espresso Book Machine at The American Book Center, I strived for the publication to be as interactive as possible.
 I wanted to allow the reader to experience the rhythm and fluidity of dance through graphic and print design.
 I also included links to Spotify songs so the reader could scan and listen along as they read, so that they could understand the described content better.

-Printed copies of my thesis will be available late 2018.
+Printed copies of my thesis are available.
 Please contact me if interested, as copies are limited.
-Meanwhile, keep an eye out for a digital version which will be uploaded here soon.
+You can view the digital version here: Karina Dukalska - Back It Up